FastBlog/FastBlog/README.md

 Project idea
 -----
-I didn't found any blog CMS _(content manage system)_ that semplified **only** the administration process. i needed something designed to developer end-users, giving them  a real free hand over a simple and clean template without useless functions.
+I didn't found any blog CMS _(content manage system)_ that semplified **only** the administration process.
+I needed something designed to developer end-users, giving them  a real free hand over a simple and clean template without useless functions.

 So after some researches I decided to build my own CMS that should synthesize this idea.